blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/magic_items.md

 ### Soul Steel Weapon
 - Extra 1d4 necrotic

+### Hematite Steel weapon
+When wielder dies while holding or wearing this weapon, weapon shatters and they awaken with 1HP

 ### Ever ice Weapon
 - Extra 1d4 cold
 - Breaks on a nat 1